Tax Tax Advice

 Pensions

-Assets held in defined contribution pension schemes do not form part of your taxable estate.
-It can often be accessed flexibly from the age of 55, and can be passed down the generations very tax-efficiently.
+Assets held in most defined contribution pension schemes are typically outside your estate for IHT purposes, provided the scheme is structured under discretionary trust arrangements (which is the case for most modern pensions).
+It can often be accessed flexibly from age 55 (rising to 57 from April 2028), and can be passed down the generations very tax-efficiently.

 Give it away